mobizt/HTTPClientESP32Ex/README.md

 # HTTPClientESP32Ex
-Customized version of ESP32 HTTPClient Library.
-To allow custom header and payload string sending for http and https connections.
+Customized version of ESP32 HTTPClient Library v1.1.1.

+Allow custom header and payload string sending for http and https connections.

 Thhis library intend to use as part of my Firebase-ESP32 and LineNotify-ESP32 libraries for Arduino for sharable WiFi client.